 Dosing in adults for amiloride's FDA indications:

 Amiloride gets excreted unchanged while triamterene undergoes extensive metabolism in the liver.
-Amiloride is given orally with food to avoid gastrointestinal upset.
+Oral amiloride dosing should optimally be with food to avoid gastrointestinal upset.

 Other adverse effects include: